-It is unfortunate that the value of the horsepower on the Continent of Europe was not taken as 76 kilogram-meters per second instead of 75, in order that it might agree with the English value, as was originally intended.
-It is perhaps unlikely that a change to 76 could now be made, or that an agreement could be reached by which the continental and the English horsepower would correspond to the same number of watts.
+English horsepower would correspond to the same number of watts.
 It is to some extent customary for continental writers to distinguish the two horsepowers by the words "English" and "metric."
 We shall call the latter the "continental horsepower."
 Thus, German writers speak of the "Englische Pferdestärke" and the "metrische Pferdestärke."
 The term "Pferdestärke" is now the preferred name for the horsepower in Germany, the old term "Pferdekraft" being unsuitable because "Kraft" means "force."
 Similarly, in France, the old term "force-de-cheval" has been given up for "cheval-vapeur."
 There is another unit of power which has been used in Europe, the "poncelet," or 100 kilogram-meters per second.
 This unit was named in honor of Jean Victor Poncelet, who introduced the teaching of kinematics at the Sorbonne in 1838.
-This unit was adopted in France shortly before 1846, according to C. F. Peschel.6 It was adopted as a unit of power in 1889 by the "Congrés international de mécanique appliquée."
+This unit was adopted in France shortly before 1846, according to C. F. Peschel.9 It was adopted as a unit of power in 1889 by the "Congrés international de mécanique appliquée."
 Its use is still permitted in the electrical regulations issued by the "Association alsacienne des Propriétaires d'Appareils à Vapeur."
-It has not, however, been much used in practice.7 This is probably due in part to the fact that the horsepower had so firm a hold as the unit of power, and in part to the very near equivalence of the poncelet to the kilowatt.
-The poncelet is open to the same objection as the horsepower when the latter is rigidly defined as a certain number of foot-pounds or kilogrammeters per second, viz, that the power it represents varies from place to place.
+It has not, however, been much used in practice.10 This is probably due in part to the fact that the horsepower had so firm a hold as the unit of power, and in part to the very near equivalence of the poncelet to the kilowatt.
+The poncelet is open to the same objection as the horsepower when the latter is rigidly defined as a certain number of foot-pounds or kilogram-meters per second, viz, that the power it represents varies from place to place.

-III.
+VI.
 EQUIVALENTS OF THE ENGLISH AND AMERICAN HORSEPOWER

 It is possible to define the horsepower in such a way that the value determined by James Watt will be continued and yet the unit will represent the same rate of work at all places.
-The convenient and frequently used number of watts, 746, happens to be the equivalent of the rate of work expressed by 550 foot-pounds per second at 50° latitude and sea level, nearly the latitude of London, where Watt's original experiments to determine the horsepower were made (50° is more nearly the latitude of Lands End, the southern extremity of England).
-The number of footpounds per second in a horsepower at 45° latitude 8 and sea level is then found to be 550.28.
-The same rate of work will be expressed by a larger number of foot-pounds per second in lower latitudes and higher altitudes, where the force of gravity is less, and by a smaller number of foot-pounds per second in higher latitudes where the force of gravity is greater.
-The following table gives the number of foot-pounds per second in a horsepower at various latitudes and altitudes, equivalent to 550 foot-pounds per second at 50° latitude and sea level, or to 746 watts.
-The value of qhas been taken from Smithsonian Physical Tables, page 104 (1910).
+The convenient and frequently used equivalent, 746 watts, happens to be equal to the rate of work expressed by 550 local foot-pounds per second at 50° latitude and sea level, nearly the latitude of London, where Watt's original experiments to determine the horsepower were made.
+The horsepower is therefore taken to be equal to the definite amount of power, 746 watts, and in consequence the number of foot-pounds per second corresponding to I horsepower varies with the value of g.
+The number of standard 11 foot-pounds per second in a horsepower = 550.22.
+The same rate of work is expressed by a larger number of foot-pounds per second in lower latitudes and higher altitudes,

+9 Peschel's Elements of Physics, Vol. II, p.
+250 (London, 1846).